ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 Passing Criteria:

-* If the Merkle root hashes in in step 7. match the test succeeds, otherwise it fails.
+* If the Merkle root hashes in step 7. match the test succeeds, otherwise, it fails.

 #### **[R248]**
 Account properties consisting of more than one element MUST be represented by the same cryptographic vector commitment scheme as the full account and its state.